 Researcher Santosh Vasudeo Hulawale created Indro, India’s highest humanoid robot.
-It is an autonomous robot, made in a house with cheap materials like aluminum, wood, cardboard, plastics and so on easily available.
-For lightweight tasks like entertainment, training and a few household works, INDRO can be used.
+It is an autonomous robot, made in a house with cheap materials like aluminum, wood, cardboard, plastics and so on readily available.
+For lightweight tasks like entertainment, training, and a few household works, INDRO can be used.
 The autonomous humanoid robot is not fully independent and can be autonomously and manually controlled.
 It has 31 engines and can act like a human.
-It can also lift objects with its hands weighing up to 2 kilograms.
+It can also lift objects with their hands weighing up to 2 kilograms.

 IRA – Robotic assistant by HDFC Bank

 Launched by HDFC Bank, IRA 2.0 is an interactive robotic assistant to enhance the user experience for branch visiting customers.
 It can interact with them, answer bank-related queries, frequently asked questions (FAQs) and guide them with voice-based navigation inside the branch.

 In collaboration with Invento Makerspaces and Senseforth Technologies, HDFC Bank developed IRA.
 It became India’s first bank to introduce customer service humanoid.
 The built-in GPS enabled indoor humanoid has a speech recognition module that can be trained to understand what customers speak and use ultrasonic sensors to move inside the branch as well as a face detection algorithm for customer recognition.